Eating Disorders in Athletes: When Performance and Health Collide

 Maintain support during season transitions

-Access specialized eating disorder care even if it’s not available locally
+Access specialized eating disorder care even if it is not available locally

 What Recovery Means for Athletes